 This recipe really had me working for a few days.
 If you follow me on Instagram then you know that it took me 4 tries to get to the perfect recipe I wanted.
 But, you know what?
 It was absolutely worth it.
 These homemade glazed donuts are perfectly fluffy, golden on the outside and with a delicate sugar glaze to cover them.

-By far far far far my favourite donuts are the glazed ones.
-I’m not fan of any other flavour.
+By far, far, far, far my favourite donuts glazed ones.
+I’m not a fan of any other flavour.
 Although now that I think about it I like the ones filled with cinnamon apples, too, LOL.
-Anyway when I have to pick I always go for the glazed ones.
+Anyway, when I have to pick I always go for the glazed ones.
+They’re the perfect mix of fluffy and sweet without it being overly sweet.
+I love that thin glaze that goes around the donut and becomes almost crispy.

 For the donuts